Fiat

 FIAT Automobiles S.p.A., commonly known as FIAT (Note: Originally stylized in all caps.
-Fabbrica Italiana Automobili di Torino.) (/ˈfiːət, -æt/ FEE-ət-,_--at, /-ɑːt/ --aht; /it/), is an Italian automobile manufacturer.
-It became a part of Fiat Chrysler Automobiles in 2014 and, in 2021, became a subsidiary of Stellantis through its Italian division, Stellantis Europe.
+Fabbrica Italiana Automobili Torino (FIAT)) (/ˈfiːət, -æt/ FEE-ət-,_--at, /-ɑːt/ --aht; /it/), is an Italian automobile manufacturer.
+FIAT Automobiles was formed in January 2007 when FIAT Group reorganized its automobile business, and traces its history back to 1899, when the first FIAT automobile, the FIAT 3½ HP, was produced.

-FIAT Automobiles was formed in January 2007 when Fiat S.p.A. reorganized its automobile business, and traces its history back to 1899, when the first Fiat automobile, the Fiat 4 HP, was produced.
+It became a part of FIAT-Chrysler Automobiles (FCA) when the FIAT Group merged with the US Chrysler Group in 2014.
+Subsequently, in 2021 it became a subsidiary of Stellantis, the new holding company born from FCA's merge with the French Peugeot SA.

 FIAT Automobiles is the largest automobile manufacturer in Italy.
 During its more than century-long history, it remained the largest automobile manufacturer in Europe and the third in the world after General Motors and Ford for over 20 years, until the car industry crisis in the late 1980s.
-In 2013, Fiat S.p.A. was the second-largest European automaker by volumes produced and the seventh in the world, while FCA was the world's eighth-largest automaker.
+In 2013, FIAT was the second-largest European automaker by volumes produced and the seventh in the world, while FCA was the world's eighth-largest automaker.

 In 1970, FIAT Automobiles employed more than 100,000 in Italy when its production reached the highest number, 1.4 million cars, in that country.
 As of 2002, it built more than 1 million vehicles at six plants in Italy and the country accounted for more than a third of the company's revenue.
-FIAT has also manufactured railway engines, military vehicles, farm tractors, aircraft, and weapons such as the Fiat–Revelli Modello 1914.
+FIAT has also manufactured railway engines, military vehicles, farm tractors, aircraft, and weapons such as the FIAT-Revelli Modello 1914.

 FIAT-brand cars are built in several locations around the world.
 Outside Italy, the largest country of production is Brazil, where the FIAT brand was the market leader for many years.
 The group also has factories in Argentina, Poland and Mexico (where FIAT-brand vehicles are manufactured at plants owned and operated by Stellantis North America for export to the United States, Brazil, Italy and other markets) and a long history of licensing manufacture of its products in other countries.

 FIAT Automobiles has received many international awards for its vehicles, including nine European Car of the Year awards, the most of any other manufacturer, and it ranked many times as the lowest level of emissions by vehicles sold in Europe.